Why You'd Reserve a Course

 When You Can Do It

-You can submit an online course reservation form during the published course reservation periods (see the calendar below), which occur before registration opens for that semester.
+You can submit an online course reservation form during the published course reservation periods (see the calendar in the sidebar), which occur before registration opens for that semester.

 You may be eligible to use course reservation if: